-As well as responsible authorities, any other person.
-This includes that any individual, body or business can make representations in relation to applications for the grant, variation or review of a premises licence.
+As well as responsible authorities, any other person (this includes any individual, body or business) can make representations in relation to applications for the grant, variation or review of a premises licence.
 They may act in their own right or request that a representative makes the representation on their behalf.
-A legal representative, a friend, MP or a local ward or parish councillor can all act in such a capacity.
+A legal representative, friend, MP or a local ward or parish councillor can all act in such a capacity.

 What is a relevant representation?

 A representation is normally an objection relating to the whole of your application or to part of it.
 To be relevant, it must relate to one or more of the licensing objectives.
 For example, if it was felt you were not putting sufficient control measures in place to prevent your customers from causing disturbance, any one of the responsible authorities or any other person could make a representation.

 When can a representation be made?

 Representations must be made within 28 days of the date the notice of application is displayed at your premises.

 Where no relevant representations are received, the Licensing Authority must grant the licence application subject only to the mandatory conditions and conditions or restrictions mentioned in the operating schedule.

 If relevant representations are received and not withdrawn, the Licensing Authority must hold a hearing to consider the representations.